 - Sample Assisted Living Negligence Suit (sample wrongful death lawsuit against FutureCare)

 - Sample Mediation Statement in a Nursing Home Case (example of mediation statement in lawsuit that reached a settlement)

 - Baltimore Nursing Homes (get an inside look at all of them)

 - Plaintiff's Expert Report (expert report used in a civil complaint)

 - What to Expect from the Nursing Home (look at a certificate of merit and expert report filed by the defendant in trying to pretend they were not negligent in a tragically fatal case... but later settled for a lot of money)

 - Overview of the Bed Sore Problem in Nursing Homes

-If your someone you love was cared for by FutureCare and you believe and was injured or killed as a result of their negligence call us at 800-553-8082 for a free Internet consultation to discuss a potential lawsuit.
+If your someone you love was injured or killed as a result of their negligence and you think a FutureCare mistake was the cause, call us today at 800-553-8082 for a free Internet consultation to discuss a potential lawsuit.
 There are no fees or expenses unless a recovery is obtained.

 - Future Care Charles Village, LLC